-- 1. Choose Tools > Packages > Install Packages (this is equivalent to choosing Tools > Manage Packages and setting the status filter to Display Not Installed). - 2.
+- 1. Choose Tools > Package Manager and set the status filter to Display Not Installed. - 2.
 Select the package or packages you wish to install. - 3.
 Right-click the selected packages and choose Install Selected Packages from the shortcut menu. - 4.
 Click Next; you will be see the actions the Package Manager is about to carry out. - 5.
 Click Next and the Package Manager will install the selected packages. - 6.
 When installation is complete, click Finish to close the Package Manager.